Jean-Pierre Clar: Biography

 He debuted in rugby league for Villeneuve XIII alongside his brother Christian before returning there after his rugby union period.
 He played three seasons for SU Agen, winning a French Championship title in 1962.
 With Villeneuve, he won the French Championship in 1964.
-Called up for the France national team, he earned 34 caps between 1965 and 72.
+Called up for the France national team, he earned 34 caps between 1965 and '72.

 One of his notable feats was on 6 March 1967, during a match against the Great Britain national team in Wigan.
 In this match, he exemplified himself by his pugnacity and his resistance to bad gestures from opposing players (notably, from Bill Bryant) which would earn him the applause of the British public at the end of the match.

-Outside the field, he is a company manager, after working as a "locksmith welder".
+Outside the field, he was a company manager, after working as a "locksmith welder".

+Clar died on 5 September 2026, at the age of 84.